jnozzi/cocoadev.com/SiteContent/General/FakeImageView.markdown

 Visible screen-tearing doesn't tell you much about the code's speed - in fact it could indicate the redraw is slow.
 All it means is that the video scan overtook the redraw of the graphic in question.
 If that graphic moved a noticeable distance between one repaint and the next, it will look torn.
 So the amount of tearing can be related to the speed at which you move the mouse!
 In fact if the graphics are updating very fast, the amount that the mouse can have moved between frames will be less, so the tearing will be less - therefore noticeable tearing = slow updates.
 The fact is this isn't a reliable indicator of performance.
 The only way to know for sure is to profile the two approaches under identical conditions (which probably means driving the motion automatically rather than manual mouse dragging).
 ----

-if you want the same apearance as with [[NSImageView]], use [[NSCompositeSourceOver]] instead of [[NSCompositeCopy]]
+if you want the same apearance as with General/NSImageView, use General/NSCompositeSourceOver instead of General/NSCompositeCopy

 ----

 I think this would be better as a category.
-Maybe modify the first category on the [[NSImageCategory]] page so that it can do either type of scaling.
-Then you could use a normal [[NSImageView]] for display and that first category would actually be useful.
+Maybe modify the first category on the General/NSImageCategory page so that it can do either type of scaling.
+Then you could use a normal General/NSImageView for display and that first category would actually be useful.

-''I figured since I suggested it I might as well just do it.
-You can always revert [[NSImageCategory]] if it's not ok to borrow. :)''
+*I figured since I suggested it I might as well just do it.
+You can always revert General/NSImageCategory if it's not ok to borrow. :)*